 See Related: How to Travel with A Drone

-They might have to gather tons of documents, fill in reams of applications, and answer invasive questionnaires.
-If anything is wrong, their application gets refused, and they lose the visa fee, which, by the way, is often quite high.
+Securing a visa can be a hassle for many business professionals moving to countries with entry restrictions that may impede their ability to work or otherwise conduct business.
+They may need to gather countless documents, fill in reams of applications, and answer invasive questionnaires.
+If anything is wrong, their application gets refused, and they lose the visa fee, which is often relatively high.

-Such individuals benefit from the services of a visa virtual assistant.
-Your job, in this case, would be to apply for the visa on their behalf or perhaps just fill in applications and gather requirements and documents for them, depending on how much they’d like done for them.
+These people benefit from the services of a visa assistant.
+In this case, your job is to apply for the visa on their behalf or fill in applications and gather requirements and documents, depending on how much they’d like done for them.

-Travel agencies could also hire you as a VA for their visa services section.
-Many travel agencies offer not only travel bookings but also visa services from start to end.
+Travel agencies could hire you as a VA for their visa services section.
+Some travel agencies offer travel bookings and visa services from start to end.

 It would be more suitable if you target travel agencies and travelers in your own country as that would allow you to find relevant information easily.
 You’d also understand the requirements, documents, and language better.
-However, like virtually everything in this list, nothing’s stopping you from going global.
+But, like virtually everything on this list, nothing’s stopping you from going global.

-You will need to equip yourself with knowledge of the visa processes for different countries.
-You can try a specific country or group of countries for this purpose, especially if their visas are difficult, time-consuming, and expensive to acquire.
+You must equip yourself with knowledge of the visa processes for different countries.
+You can try a specific country or group of countries for this purpose, especially if their visas are complicated, time-consuming, and expensive to acquire.

 For instance, certain Middle Eastern and African countries have very restrictive visa policies, making it difficult even for people with powerful passports like the EU members, Singapore, and Japan.
-On the flip side, the US visa can be quite tricky to obtain for people from nations with weaker passport power.
+Conversely, the US visa can be tricky for people from nations with weaker passport power.

-For instance, a client wants to travel to Italy with their family for a week and needs you to make a plan for them to see as much as possible.
-You may or may not be asked to book the whole itinerary or parts of it.
+For instance, a client wants to travel to Italy with their family for a week and needs you to plan for them to see as much as possible.
+You could be asked to find destinations, communicate with clients about their interests, find hotels, and more.

-Find out what your client is all about when it comes to traveling.
-Ask your client what they prefer to do on vacations, the kind of food they like, the activities they prefer, who’s coming along, and how much money they want to spend.
-Then, use that information to plan a trip that will blow their mind.
+Ask your clients what they prefer to do on vacations, what kind of food and activities they enjoy, who’s coming along, and their budget.
+You can then use that information to plan a trip that suits their needs and desires perfectly.

-The happier they are, the more likely they are to recommend you to other people!
-Plus, it’s a good way to plan out your own dream vacation!
+The happier they are, the more likely they will recommend you to others.
+Plus, it’s an excellent way to plan out your dream vacation!